draperlaboratory/VIBES/README.md

 source-level patch and insert it into a preexisting binary program.
 VIBES uses formal verification to prove that only the intended change is made.

-This is the main external VIBES repository.
+This is the main VIBES repository.

 The VIBES tool comprises two components: